SuguruSasuo0906/freemarket_sample_45/README.md

 ### Association
 - belongs_to :user
 - belongs_to :exhibit
+- belongs_to :category
+- belongs_to :brand
+- has_many :comments
-- has_many :categories
+- has_many :purchaseis
-- has_many :brands
+- has_many :transactions